Seacliff Home Inspections

-As an independent home inspector, I work for you, the home buyer, to save your money and protect your interests.
+As an Realtor-Independent Home Inspector, I work for you, the home buyer, to save your money and protect your interests.
+I am the only one among Windsor home inspectors providing the home buyer with the complete protection offered in the exclusive services of HomeSmart+.
+Most of my business comes from the referrals of satisfied past customers.
 I do not market to real-estate agents (though many good agents recommend my services).
 The decision to buy a home is not an easy one.
 As one of the most important investments of your lifetime, it is reasonable to be a little nervous.
 We are here to help you with your decision.
 Our comprehensive inspections are designed to answer your questions in detail and go well beyond the typical home inspection checklist.
 I honestly inspect every home as if I was buying it myself.
-Serving Windsor and greater area including Essex, Leamington, Kingsville, Chatham-Kent.
+Serving Windsor and greater areas.

 What People Are SayingI was happy that I got my house inspected from Seacliff Home Inspections.
 He knows his stuff and was very thorough in his job.
 As a first time home buyer, I felt confident after getting my house inspected.
 Howard not only found issues in the house but also gave tips on the way to keep the house in good shape. . .
 At the end, he sent a very professional report highlighting issues, and provided web links to further understand issues found during the home inspection.
 I would definitely recommend Howard to anyone who is looking for a good home inspector.

 - Naginder Gogna | Windsor, Ontario

 At Seacliff Inspections, we pride ourselves in providing the very best home inspection service in Windsor, Ontario and surrounding area.
 The property buying process doesn't need to be stressful and complicated.
 Choosing a qualified, honest, and experienced home inspector can give you the knowledge and confidence you need to make sound real estate purchasing decisions.Read more...